 Unfortunately, the Forex industry has historically suffered from scammers setting up unregulated or extremely lightly regulated brokers.
 These scam brokers tended to use a range of tricks to make their clients lose money, or to make it very difficult for clients to withdraw any funds they deposited.

-We have taken care to ensure the brokers we list do not fall into this category.
+I have taken care to ensure the brokers listed do not fall into this category.

 What is the Best Forex Broker for Beginners?

 The best Forex broker for beginners is one that offers not only competitive spreads and commissions, but also competitive overnight swap rates, as beginners usually find longer-term trading styles more profitable.
 Offering an intuitive, easy to use trading platform is also a big help to beginner traders.